 A Better Life for the Elephants

 During our time at the EVP, Connaugh and Touern took it in turns to tell us each elephant’s story.
 They all had one thing in common, before arriving at the sanctuary they’d all had a hard life.
 Many came from the logging industry or from carrying tourists on a daily basis.
 Some had experienced awful living conditions, including being chained in confined spaces, with a poor diet.

 Several were even missing body parts.
 Pieces of elephant ear are sometimes used in traditional medicine, and the tail ends used to make elephant hair bracelets.
 Most of them also had scars or damaged eyes from the use of sharpened bullhooks in their previous lives.
 The stories were sad to hear, but at least at the EVP they are now getting the chance to enjoy a better life as a wild elephant should.
 They get to eat, bath, sleep, roam through the forest, and socialise with other elephants.

 Passion, Dedication, and Knowledge

-Throughout our experience the passion, dedication, and knowledge of all staff members was obvious.
+Throughout our experience the passion, dedication, and knowledge of the staff members were obvious.
 The level of elephant and forest knowledge imparted to us by the coordinators and guides (both Western and Bunong) was incredible.

 The Bunong mahouts also deserve a special mention, without them the management of the elephants would be impossible.
 The ladies in the kitchen also did a great job of preparing tasty meals to give us the energy needed for the forest treks and volunteering.
 Then, of course, there are all the other staff, many from the Bunong communities, who keep things running in and around base camp and out in the forest.

 Food and Drink

 Included in the price of our stay was all meals which were served buffet style.
 There was always enough to have a very healthy serving and sometimes seconds.